-To understand this lets take an example.
-When the need of the research is to speak to consumers based on certain age, gender, location, or other demographic criteria, we get to our panel database where we already have basic demographic details of Indian respondents and filter them based on the current need.
-To be doubly sure, we add some screen out questions and this method is called ‘double-blind’ screen.
+To understand these let’s take an example.
+When the need of the research is to speak to consumers based on a certain age, gender, location, or other demographic criteria, we get to our panel database where we already have basic demographic details of Indian respondents and filter them based on the current need.
+To be doubly sure, we add some screen out questions and this method is called a ‘double-blind’ screen.
 Based on the need of the research this method gives us only those respondents who are genuine and best suited for this method.

 With this refined set of people, we send a link which has a pre-loaded questionnaire.
-Just to let you know, this questionnaire would be programmed at Markelytics and hosted at our partner server in Netherlands.
-After the respondents go-online and check their mail, they would respond by clicking on the link and filling up the questionnaire at their free time.
-For us the response rates would be higher than normal e-mail blasts or spam because these respondents have already known us while we asked their permission to send them these survey requests.
+Just to let you know, this questionnaire would be programmed at Markelytics and hosted at our partner server in the Netherlands.
+After the respondents go online and check their mail, they would respond by clicking on the link and filling up the questionnaire in their free time.
+For us, the response rates would be higher than normal e-mail blasts or spam because these respondents have already known us while we asked their permission to send them these survey requests.
 Once the entire data collection is over, we would send out the incentive that we would have promised for people who take up and fill in the questionnaire.

 Is the data collected through the online method more accurate than the traditional survey methods?

-Online research methodology can be effectively used in many instances without having any bias due to lower penetration of broad band.
+Online research methodology can be effectively used in many instances without having any bias due to the lower penetration of broadband.
 The surveys are quite simple to the respondent and do not need high speeds to complete them.
 A simple dial-up also can suffice the need.

 What technology does Markelytics use to function?

 We use the best of the technology available in the market.
-We use topped up third party tools for the back-end programming and hosting.
-The study links are hosted from a server in Netherlands and hence there is a double security for data and protection against any local server/hardware issues.
+We use the top-up third party tools for the back-end programming and hosting.
+The study links are hosted from a server in the Netherlands and hence there is double security for data and protection against any local server/hardware issues.

-Apart from our ongoing initiative to add more numbers to our already huge panel of online consumers, we would be setting up terminals in say a public primary care centre or schools - the choice of these centers is to make sure we spread across the centre as evenly as possible.
+Apart from our ongoing initiative to add more numbers to our already huge panel of online consumers, we would be setting up terminals in say a public primary care centre or schools – the choice of these centres is to make sure we spread across the centre as evenly as possible.
 This would be done on a need and study-to-study basis.
-By this we can reduce the time taken in traditional interviews and have our people at the terminus enter the responses of the respondents online.
-The respondent actually need not be of the online profile.
-By this we can reach the mass and even people.
+By this, we can reduce the time taken in traditional interviews and have our people at the terminus enter the responses of the respondents online.
+The respondent need not be of the online profile.
+By this, we can reach the mass and even people.

-Defining samples in an online research becomes much easier with this initiative.
-We can define the samples as we do in traditional research and go ahead without any glitch.
-Of course this methodology gives us additional reach to people who do not have access to internet but would marginally increase the cost owing to the set-up and people.
+Defining samples in online research becomes much easier with this initiative.
+We can define the samples as we do in traditional research and go ahead without any glitches.
+Of course, this methodology gives us additional reach to people who do not have access to the internet but would marginally increase the cost owing to the setup and people.

 What are your plans for tapping the Indian market?

 We already have a community of 225,000 Indian consumers on our panel.
-Panel is a group of people whom we have solicited to register with basic details (which are cross checked), and these consumers have agreed to give their opinion when contacted in future based on the need of the research.
-Add to this our core strength of in-house facilities and personnel who can deal with all aspects of online research from design to programming and from data file with statistical tools to valuable insights in the form of a report.
+A panel is a group of people whom we have solicited to register with basic details (which are cross-checked), and these consumers have agreed to give their opinion when contacted in future based on the need of the research.
+Add to this our core strength of in-house facilities and personnel who can deal with all aspects of online research from design to programming and from a data file with statistical tools to valuable insights in the form of a report.